Astral-Airheads/astral-airheads-core/README.md

-# Matt.Core
+# AstralAirheads.Core

-This is the main platform core library that all of my .NET projects uses.
+This is the main platform core library that every Astral Airhead applications/projects uses if needed.

 > [!IMPORTANT]
 > Any help with adding or improving XML documentations to other classes will